How CreditShield Works

 01

-The credit repair process starts with your credit report.
-You can download a free copy from AnnualCreditReport.com -- the only federally authorized source for free reports.
-CreditShield accepts PDF reports from all three major credit bureaus: TransUnion, Experian, and Equifax.
-For the most thorough analysis, upload reports from all three bureaus so CreditShield can detect cross-bureau discrepancies -- inconsistencies between bureaus that are powerful evidence of inaccurate reporting.
+The self-help dispute process starts with your credit report.
+You can download a free copy from AnnualCreditReport.com — the only federally authorized source for free reports from all three major bureaus: TransUnion, Experian, and Equifax.
+You can request one free report per bureau each year.

 02